 But in 1066, when Edward the Confessor died, his power passed to Harold Godwinson.
 This invited not only Harald to invade England from the north, but also William the Conqueror of Normandy to invade from the south.

 Harald teamed up with Tostig, the estranged brother and enemy of the new English king, and landed in Orkney and the Shetlands in Scotland with around 15,000 men.

 Harold Godwinson’s troops were mostly in the south awaiting attack from Normandy, so there was little resistance to Harald’s invasion.
 He first met resistance at Scarborough, which he thoroughly raised, causing other nearby towns to surrender and swear allegiance to Harald.

 He then defeated a group of English lords at Fulford, and went on to take the Viking city of York.

 As was the Viking custom, Harald then withdrew from York and waited to receive the ransom and hostages.
 But as he waited, the English forces arrived in the north and entered York.

-When Harald returned to York to receive his homage, he left a third or his troops behind and used only light armour.
+When Harald returned to York to receive his homage, he left a third of his troops behind and used only light armor.
 As a result, his troops were thoroughly outmatched by the English.
 Harald, and Tostig, died in battle, but it is said that Harald fought as a berserker and was almost impossible to cut down.